vuejs/rfcs/active-rfcs/0013-composition-api.md

 ## Adoption strategy

 The Composition API is purely additive and does not affect / deprecate any existing 2.x APIs.
 It has been made available as a 2.x plugin via the [`@vue/composition` library](https://github.com/vuejs/composition-api/).
 The library's primary goal is to provide a way to experiment with the API and to collect feedback.
 The current implementation is up-to-date with this proposal, but may contain minor inconsistencies due to technical constraints of being a plugin.
-It may also receive braking changes as this proposal is updated, so we do not recommend using it in production at this stage.
+It may also receive breaking changes as this proposal is updated, so we do not recommend using it in production at this stage.

 We intend to ship the API as built-in in 3.0.
 It will be usable alongside existing 2.x options.